 As winemakers, at Chapel Down we think not just in years but in generations.
 We take long term positions on land with long views on its management in order that we can continue to produce our exceptional wines.
 The sustainability of our operations is important to us as a business and to us all as individuals.
 And we apply the same long-term perspective to all our activities across the Chapel Down Group.
 We are proud to be founder members of the Sustainable Wines of Great Britain Scheme which promotes sustainable practices across the industry.

 There are a number of aspects to addressing the Sustainability of our business.
 In some areas we are operating to exemplary standards and in others we have improvements to make.
-This is our first statement on the subject and below we detail current status and actions across the different areas.
-Our pledge is to a process of continuous improvement and we will update on progress every six months.
+Below we detail current status and actions across the different areas.
+Our pledge is to a process of continuous improvement, and we will update on progress.

 We understand that healthy soils are good for our vines and good for the planet.
 We are lucky to have vineyard soils rich in organic matter which is important to maintain healthy populations of micro-organisms and improve water retention and nutrient availability.
 Building and maintaining humus-rich soils in our vineyards aids natural cycles and helps keep carbon and nitrogen in the soil rather than lost to the atmosphere or water courses.